taco-coder/notes/AWS-Notes/aws_ec2_notes.md

 # Building a web server on EC2 instance
 Setup a new security group to assign to the instance and allow HTTP @ port 80 to allow web traffic

-1. Get public ip
+1. Get public IP

-2. Connect to instance
+2. Connect to instance and run the commands below

 ##### Install Apache
 `yum install httpd`